engovadzip/QA_guru_UI_project/README.md

 In this project we check the following:
 * Opening of desired products' category.
 * Sorting of products.
-* Product name and product price in products list is the same as on the product description page.
+* Product name and product price in products list are the same as on the product description page.
 * Adding the product to cart.
 * Clearing the cart.